Sports journalism: In Europe

-The tradition of sports reporting attracting some of the finest writers in journalism can be traced to the coverage of sport in Victorian England, where several modern sports – such as association football, cricket, athletics and rugby – were first organized and codified into something resembling what we would recognize today.
+The tradition of sports reporting attracting writers in journalism can be traced to the coverage of sport in Victorian England, where several modern sports – such as association football, cricket, athletics and rugby – were first organized and codified into resembling what we would recognize today.

 Andrew Warwick has suggested that The Boat Race provided the first mass spectator event for journalistic coverage.
 The Race, an annual rowing event between the University of Cambridge and University of Oxford, has been held annually from 1856.

 Cricket, possibly because of its esteemed place in society, has regularly attracted the most elegant of writers.
 The Manchester Guardian, in the first half of the 20th century, employed Neville Cardus as its cricket correspondent as well as its music critic.
 Cardus was later knighted for his services to journalism.
 One of his successors, John Arlott, who became a worldwide favorite because of his radio commentaries on the BBC, was also known for his poetry.

-The first London Olympic Games in 1908 attracted such widespread public interest that many newspapers assigned their very best-known writers to the event.
+The first London Olympic Games in 1908 attracted such widespread public interest that many newspapers assigned their best-known writers to the event.
 The Daily Mail even had Sir Arthur Conan Doyle at the White City Stadium to cover the finish of the Marathon.

-Such was the drama of that race, in which Dorando Pietri collapsed within sight of the finishing line when leading, that Conan Doyle led a public subscription campaign to see the gallant Italian, having been denied the gold medal through his disqualification, awarded a special silver cup, which was presented by Queen Alexandra.
-And the public imagination was so well caught by the event that annual races in Boston, Massachusetts, and London, and at future Olympics, were henceforward staged over exactly the same, 26-mile, 385-yard distance used for the 1908 Olympic Marathon, and the official length of the event worldwide to this day.
+The race was certainly dramatic; after Dorando Pietri collapsed within sight of the finishing line when leading, Conan Doyle led a public subscription campaign to see the "gallant Italian", who had been denied the gold medal due to his disqualification, awarded a special silver cup, which was presented by Queen Alexandra.
+The event so caught the public imagination that annual races in Boston, Massachusetts, and London, and at future Olympics, were henceforward staged over exactly the same, 26-mile, 385-yard distance used for the 1908 Olympic Marathon, and it is still the official length of the event worldwide to this day.